 And that’s it: your Thrive Leads optin form is now connected to your ConvertKit account.

-I said earlier there are two kinds of email you can send in ConvertKit.
+Sending emails to your list is a key part of how to use ConvertKit.
+As I said earlier, there are two kinds of email you can send in ConvertKit.

 The first is an email sequence and the second is a one-off email broadcast.